 The least thing that can be done, is to actually indicate if the given picture was taken in the cropped mode.
 Then, if applicable, the information can be used to properly adjust lens corrections.

-#2 Updated by Pascal de Bruijn about 4 years ago
+#2 Updated by Pascal de Bruijn over 4 years ago

 - Target version set to Future

 Considering this is a fairly obscure feature, only supported by a few pricey Nikons, so I'm not surprised we don't have this covered yet.

 Apparently rawsamples.ch has some samples, and it seems Nikon stores it fairly nicely in EXIF:

 RAW_NIKON_D800_14bit_1.2x-30x20_UNCOMPRESSED.NEF Exif.Photo.DigitalZoomRatio Rational 1 1.2

 #7 Updated by Malte Cornils about 4 years ago

 Torstens suspicion is correct, all of Sony's A7 series cameras have the crop feature (and if I recall correctly, also Sony's A-Mount full format cameras).
 I can verify that lens correction is not available on pictures shot with my A7s with a lens supported on APS-C Sony E-mounts.